Laboring in the Soil

 Invisible Gardeners on Stolen Land

-Then Jesus brings up the topic of slaves, in a stinging description—without much commentary—of their role in the agricultural industry.
-This image should not be lost on us.
-The Sulpician garden is on unceded Indigenous lands, on the traditional territory of the Kanien’kehá:ka.
-Those who toil are often forgotten.
-Many nations built their riches on exporting items, grown at the hands of cheap or slave labour.
-Do I digress?
+Then Jesus brings up the topic of slaves, a stinging description—with little commentary—of their role in the agricultural industry.
+This image should convict us; the Sulpician garden is on unceded Indigenous lands, on the traditional territory of the Kanien’kehá:ka.

-This may be an exegetical rabbit hole, but I cannot help but see a hint of sarcasm in Jesus’ question, “do you thank the slave for doing what was commanded?” knowing full well, in first century Galilee that no slave would ever be thanked.
-The toil is hard, the work is thankless, and in this parable, it is implied that the worker has no place at the master’s table.
+This may be an exegetical rabbit hole, but I cannot help hearing a hint of sarcasm in Jesus’ question, “Do you thank the slave for doing what was commanded?”
+He knows full well that, in First Century Galilee, no slave would ever be thanked.
+The toil is hard, the work is thankless.
+In this parable, it is implied that the worker has no place at the master’s table.

 Working the Soil

-What does all of this have to do with faith?
+What does this digression have to do with faith?

 In our case, our “smallness” was showing up and faithfully working the land.
-Much as the slave does in the parable, no thanks expected, no rewards given.
-We poured ourselves into restoring and healing the gardens, without any guarantee they would produce fruit.
-We acted, we toiled, and little by little our faith in God’s plan for this ministry grew.
+Working much as the slave does in the parable: no thanks expected, no rewards given.
+We poured ourselves into restoring and healing the gardens, with no guarantee they would produce fruit.
+We acted, we toiled, and little by little, our faith in God’s plan for this ministry grew.

 The slave is unthanked, and does not dine with the slave owner.
 This is the image in the parable, and this is how it is for much of humanity today.
-The kids we work with, the very ones who worked the gardens with us, are for the most part “uninvited” to many of the “tables” in the city.
-The places of power and status are not where our kids feel welcome.
+The kids IY works with, the very ones who worked the Notre Dame gardens, are mostly “uninvited” to many “tables” in the city.
+They do not feel welcome in places of power and status.

 Jesus describes this situation in his parable, but his posture is so very different in his own ministry.
-We know that in his world, the slave, the forgotten, and the oppressed did indeed have a place at his table.
-He invites them and serves them: “take, eat…” the bread made from grain that was grown at the hand of the worker.
-It is broken, blessed and given to the servant, by the master.
+The slave, the forgotten, and the oppressed do indeed have a place at his table.
+He invites them and serves them: “Take, eat…” The bread, made from grain that was grown with the hands of the worker, is broken, blessed, and given to the servant by the Master.